 On Wednesday, July 27, as Ernest Phipps & His Holiness Quartet headed home to Corbin, Kentucky, Ernest Stoneman returned for a second day in the Peer studio at 408 State Street.

-July 25 had been mainly about Stoneman himself, but on July 27, while Stoneman did plenty of singing (and talking), the focus was on some of the people he’d brought with him – most notably his cousin-in-law, fiddler/comedian Uncle Eck Dunford.
+July 25 had been mainly about Stoneman himself, but on July 27, while Stoneman did plenty of singing (and talking), the focus was on some of the people he’d brought with him – notably his cousin-in-law, fiddler/comedian Uncle Eck Dunford.

 Alex Dunford (1875-1953) was an eccentric man with great gifts as an entertainer.
-Born in Ballard Branch, Virginia, he worked variously as a truck farmer, a photographer and a cobbler, but took great pleasure in his music and comedy.
+Born in Ballard Branch, Virginia, he worked variously as a truck farmer, a photographer and a cobbler, but took greatest pleasure in his music and comedy.

-Peer wasn’t impressed by most of the other people that Stoneman brought with him to Bristol, but Dunford intrigued him.
+Peer wasn’t impressed by most of the other people whom Stoneman brought with him to Bristol, but Dunford intrigued him.
 In Bristol he focused mainly on Uncle Eck’s music, recording six sides that included two solos, a duet with Stoneman, a duet with Hattie Stoneman and a shticky music/talk combination called “Old-Time Corn-Shuckin'” that extended to two sides.
 In October 1927, however, Peer brought Dunford to Atlanta to record four two-side comic monologues showcasing Uncle Eck’s strange, one-of-a-kind accent.
 Dunford also returned to Bristol in 1928 with the Stonemans, and recorded two more solos as well as assorted ensemble pieces.

 Despite Peer’s interest, though, Dunford’s records didn’t catch on.
 He would record occasionally for the rest of his life, with “Old Shoes and Leggins” (1928) his biggest hit, but would never become a star.